OlivierSohn/hamazed/README.md

 # What is it?

-A terminal ascii game I write to practice some Haskell!
-It has 12 levels, and I reached level 9 twice!
+A terminal ascii game I write to practice some Haskell.
+With 12 levels, of increasing difficulty.

 # Backlog